fylgja/site/src/components/button.md

 ## How to use

-In your html you only need the btn class to use the button style.
+In your html you only need the `.btn` class to use the button style.

 ```html
 <a href="#link" class="btn">..</a>